Director: S Shankar

 Shankar is unlike Rajini film directors (post the Superstar status) that came before him, those who serviced only the star, his aura and his legend.
 They rode on that for the better part of two to three hours.
 Shankar, for all his visual spectacle and grand themes, is primarily a myth maker.
 In 2.0, we see that myth maker but not as much as we would have liked.
 Pakshirajan is served by the myth of eagles that stopped coming to Thirukazhukundram in Kali Yuga, himself taking on the eagle form.

 There is also a singular visual character to Shankar’s myths.
 In 2.0 (written by Shankar and dialogues by B Jeyamohan), he gives us a story about a baby that was still-born.
 He shows the baby in the hospital, in its crib right next to the mother.
 Look at how Shankar imagines a still-born baby.
 First, for a new born, the size of the baby is misleading.
 It’s huge, almost imposing on the big screen.
 And it looks like the baby is made of clay, the joints a little too fine, the fat a little too pronounced, and even the shrivelled male member is detailed carefully.
+Then something truly mythic happens.
+Even supernatural.
+Something that reflects Nila (Amy Jackson), another android, placing a rehabilitated MPU into Chitti’s chest to save his life.

 This mirroring is all Shankar.
 Shankar also has a thing for exaggerated deaths and murders.
 Right from Gentleman to Indian, the kind of murder being central to the theme of Anniyan up till the hideousness of revenge in I. In 2.0, people die when mobile phones enter the body and explode into pieces.
 A mobile phone, having done its work inside as if it was Kuato from Total Recall, bursts out of a man’s intestines.
 These are not shown of course, but Shankar puts them in your mind.